-NOTE: If importing to or exporting from a Profile XP or an M-Series system, you must first add the remote host in Configuration Manager.
-For more information, see "Adding a remote host" on page 180.
+NOTE: If importing to or exporting from other products, such as a Profile XP or an M-Series system, you must first add the remote host in Configuration Manager.
+For more information, see "Adding a remote host" on page 142.
 To import or export from a Profile XP, the Windows host file needs to be edited for Profiles.
-Media transfers with Profile XP require the use of a UIM.
+Refer to release notes for specifications regarding cross-product transfers supported by the particular software versions.
 For more information on host files, see the K2 Media Client System Guide.